Please read this Sales Policy completely, your deposit is an agreement to these terms.

 Placing puppies with a family is something I take seriously and with careful consideration.

 My first Corso was a complete mismatch for our young family and a nightmare.
 I have experienced the worst a new owner can experience, I use that experience in placing a puppy with every family.
 I apply my experience with owning and rearing puppies in helping you get a puppy that will fit in your family just right.
 I watch each litter and each individual puppy for drive(s), dominance and temperament differences.
-I can estimate a puppy but the developing personality, drive and temperament of a puppy does not come out until 6-7 weeks and continues to develop.
+I can estimate a puppy's developing personality but drive and temperament of a puppy does not begin to come out until 6-7 weeks and continues to develop.
 Understand that your Corso will not be fully developed until the age of 3-4 years.
-They will go through many stages and changes, patience is the utmost importance in their development.
+They will go through many stages and changes; patience is the utmost importance in their development.

 If you are military, and decide you want a protection dog in your home, especially while your away.
-Nothing could be worse than leaving a dominant dog with your family and your the only alpha.
-The dog must learn to respect everyone in the home and everyone must be on board with the training.
+Nothing could be worse than leaving a dominant dog with your family and you're the only alpha.
+The dog must learn to respect everyone in the home, and everyone must be on board with the training.

-We require a $500 Deposit to reserve a puppy in any current or upcoming litter which is applied toward your total.
-Your balance is due prior to or upon pickup of your puppy.
+We require a $500 Companion 4th-8th or $1,000 1st-3rd POL Deposit to reserve a puppy in any current or upcoming litter which is applied toward your total.
+Your balance is due prior to ear crop date or if you're not getting ear crops, upon pickup of your puppy.
 Your deposit is your acceptance of our policy and payment on a puppy.
-If for some reason you change your mind on a puppy, you forfeit your deposit.
-If the puppy/ litter is not available for health reasons or I feel the puppy will not fit in your family well, the deposit will be applied to another puppy or litter.
-Your deposit is non-refundable.
+If for some reason you change your mind on a puppy, you forfeit monies paid.
+If the puppy/litter is not available due to non-pregnancy, litter fail, not enough of the sex(M/F) is born (nature has full control of this) or if I feel the litter/puppy will not fit in your family well, the deposit will be applied to another puppy or litter.
+Monies paid are non-refundable.

 The depositor/purchaser has read and fully understands the terms of this sales policy and agrees to abide by it.

-All of our puppies come with a two year health guarantee with the use of NuVet Herbal Supplement Due to the varying kinds of food and different environmental conditions the puppies come in contact with; and the fact that all puppies have immune systems that take time to mature, the terms of our two year health guarantee will not be honored unless they are given NuVet Plus® immune system builder, as directed by the manufacturer, for the entire guarantee period.
+All of our puppies come with a three-year health guarantee with required feeding of our Complete Nutrition Package monthly.
+I teach you how to feed raw as well as the supplier of the meat and supplements every month.
+Due to the varying kinds of food and different environmental conditions the puppies come in contact with; and the fact that all puppies have immune systems that take time to mature, the terms of our three-year health guarantee will not be honored unless they are fed our Complete Nutrition Package as directed, for the entire guarantee period.
 Failure to do so will render this guarantee null and void except where prohibited by law.
-We also highly recommend you continue to give your pet NuVet Plus beyond the guarantee period to promote optimal health for a lifetime.

 Puppies will have one set of core vaccinations, de-wormed, and tails docked.
 Color is not guaranteed.
-After puppies are born we will list available puppies pictures on this website.
-We do reserve the right to refuse deposit/payment if we feel our puppy would not have a good home.
-Your deposit reserves a puppy for you, however, it does not guarantee that we will sell you one if we feel the temperament is not a good match for your family, or your family is not a good match for this breed.
+After puppies are born we will list available puppies' pictures on this website.
+Your deposit reserves a puppy for you.

 The choice to crop ears on your new puppy is left to each buyer's choice/decision.